UltimatePOS

 3. UltimatePOS

-Enabling Backups (Backup in Server, AWS S3 & DropBox)
+Enabling Backups (Backup in Server, AWS S3)

 By default, backup is not enabled for every user of the POS application.
 To enable backup follow these steps: